iamfaham/dev-docs-rag/README.md

-# 🤖 Documentation RAG Assistant
+# 🤖 Developer Documentation RAG Assistant

 A powerful Retrieval-Augmented Generation (RAG) system that transforms any developer documentation into an intelligent Q&A assistant.
 Built with GPU acceleration, hybrid retrieval, and modern NLP techniques.